mark-villanueva/hris-app-main/README.md

     Password: password
    ```

-This project is part of our OJT task
+This is the initial version of my HRIS Project.